Forum-Informationsfreiheit/offenewahlen_website/termin_wikidata-wahldaten-workshop.md

 <h3>What happens?</h3>
 <p>Two weeks before the Austrian parliamantary elections (Nationalratswahl 2017) we want to introduce Wikidata through election data.
 Wikidata is a free knowledge-database for machines as for humans, and a new project by the Wikimedia Foundation (the organisation behind Wikipedia).
 This will be especially interesting for you, if you are a Wikidata newbie and if you like elections.</p>

+<p>We will give a basic introduction into Wikidata and the state of election-related entities in it.
+After this, we split up in two groups.
+One for total beginners in Wikidata and elections, one into more experienced people in elections and with some basic experience with programming and/or data-handling.
+The second one is especially focussed on data-journalists, researchers, election-nerds and others who work with election-related information.</p>

 <h3>Registration</h3>
 To register, you only have to write an E-mail to <a href="mailto:{{ site.author.email }}?subject=Wikidata Wahldaten Workshop registration: "><i class="fa fa-envelope" aria-hidden="true"></i> {{ site.author.email }}</a>.
 The number of participants is limited to 20 (first come, first serve).
 There is no entrance fee.